An elliptic proof of the splitting theorems from Lorentzian geometry: Introduction

 \subsection{History and results}

 Splitting theorems play a vital role in both Riemannian \cite{CheegerEbin98} and Lorentzian~\cite{BeemEhrlichEasley96} geometry.
 Under the strong energy condition from general relativity, they confirm the intuition expressed, e.g.\ by Geroch~\cite{Geroch70}, following the discovery of the singularity theorems \cite{Penrose65a,Hawking66a,HawkingPenrose70} by Penrose and Hawking, that a geodesically complete spacetime ought to be exceptional: if even one of its complete geodesics is timelike and maximizing, then the space is a stationary, static, geometric product.
 This is made precise by the following theorem, in which spacetime refers to a connected smooth $n$-dimensional manifold $M$ carrying a smooth Lorentzian metric tensor $g_{ij}$ of signature $(+,-,\ldots,-)$ and a continuous timelike vector field which distinguishes future from past.
-Our methods can be adapted to yield Lorentzian splitting theorems for low regularity metrics (e.g.\ $g_{ij} \not\in C^{2}_{loc}(M)$) with the option of Bakry-\'Emery style weights \cite{Case10}; this will be addressed in a forthcoming work.
+Our methods are adapted to obtain Lorentzian splitting theorems for low regularity metrics $g_{ij} \in C^{1}_{loc}(M)$ with the option of Bakry-\'Emery style weights \cite{Case10} in a companion work \cite{BGMOS25+}.
 The present manuscript focuses on the classical smooth case to exploit existing theory \cite{GallowayHorta96,McCann20}, and to prevent technicalities from obscuring the power and simplicity of the new ideas.

 \begin{theorem}[Lorentzian splitting theorem] If a spacetime $(M,g)$ satisfies the strong energy condition